Science & Entertainment Exchange

 the United States National Academy of Sciences (NAS) to increase public awareness, knowledge, and understanding of science and advanced science technology through its representation in television, film, and other media.
 It serves as a pro-science movement with the main goal of re-cultivating how science and scientists truly are in order to rid the public of false perceptions on these topics.
 The Exchange provides entertainment industry professionals with access to credible and knowledgeable scientists and engineers who help to encourage and create effective representations of science and scientists in the media, whether it be on television, in films, plays, etc. The Exchange also helps the science community understand the needs and requirements of the entertainment industry, while making sure science is conveyed in a correct and positive manner to the target audience.

-Officially launched in November 2008, the Exchange can be thought of as a partnership between NAS and Hollywood, as it arranges direct consultations between scientists and entertainment professionals who develop science-themed content.
-This collaboration allows for industry professionals to accurately portray the science that they wish to capture and include in their media production.
+Officially launched in November 2008, the Exchange arranges direct consultations between scientists and entertainment professionals who develop science-themed content.
+This collaboration allows for industry professionals to portray science accurately and in greater quantities in their media productions.
 It also provides scientists and science organizations with the opportunity to communicate effectively with a large audience that may otherwise be hard to reach such as through innovative physics outreach.
 It also provides a variety of other services, including scheduling briefings, brainstorming sessions, screenings, and salons.
 The Exchange is based in Los Angeles, California.

+Rick Loverd currently serves as Program Director of the Exchange.